hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2021-09-22

 Finished *Advice for early-stage Ph.D. students* by Philip Guo.
+Find my summary of it [here](/en/2021/09/22/philip-guo-phd-advice/).

 ## 2021-09-21
 *Advice for early-stage Ph.D. students* by Philip Guo.